Skip to main content

 1) We believe the sustainability crisis facing the planet is unprecedented and difficult to reverse, but our research, education and operation can inspire new values, ways of working and expertise.
 This will enable more sustainable and ethical business and management.
 We can open up new pathways for disseminating these via our research, teaching, events, projects, dialogues, publications and collaborations.

 2) We believe that human beings are at the forefront for resolving or reversing the current crisis in the world.
 This solution involves the creation of more ethical and sustainable economies, organisations and education.
-Our role is to enable collaboration and dialogue based on research and wider impact on business ethics and sustainability.
-Additionally, we explore how ethical, responsible and sustainable management can play an important role in the common good at various levels of social organisation within and outside the business(es).
+Our role is to enable collaboration research and wider impact on business ethics and sustainability concerns.

 3) We believe that business professionals should be aware of how their toolkits and decisions can mitigate and reverse climate and the environmental crisis.
-This is one of the most important challenges and opportunities that we face and we aim to resolve it via collaborative interdisciplinary synergies and individual action alike.
+This is one of the most important challenges and opportunities that we face and we aim to resolve it via collaborative interdisciplinary synergies and individual research projects alike.

-4) We believe organisations should strive to operate sustainably, balancing economic and social considerations and ethically enable the flourishing and growth of their internal communities as much as external stakeholders.
-Organisations and management should be encouraging personal growth with a concern for sustainability, humanistic approaches, the common good and the wellbeing and welfare of all involved.
-Leading synergies for developing responsible management and leadership for a fairer world and a virtuous economy can make a difference.
-We aspire to enable knowledge creation, synergies and collaborations in this direction, involving our members and key groups internally and externally to our institution.
+4) We believe organisations should strive to operate sustainably, balancing economic, social and humanistic considerations.
+Additionally, we explore how ethical, responsible and sustainable management can impact personal and relational growth with a concern for sustainability, humanistic approaches, the flourishing and the welfare of all involved.
+Leading synergies for developing responsible management and morally good leadership for a fairer world and a virtuous economy can make a difference.

 PhD funded scholarship opportunities